-It's the frame of mind I humbly and strongly suggest you apply when reviewing the information on this website.
-And... any information on anything else.
+It's the frame of mind I humbly but strongly suggest you apply when reviewing the information on this website.
+And... any information on anything else, no matter where.

 Most importantly, my intention as an independent investigator is to provide you with the facts, always.
 I may, however, not always succeed in uncovering them.
-Attempting to reveal the truth about nutritional supplements is challenging in a maze of, oftentimes contradictory, data.
-After all, alongside unacknowledged and suppressed factual data, there is a lot of information and misinformation -even hype- about supplements, nutrition, and health available.
-But...
+Attempting to reveal the truth about nutritional supplements is challenging in a maze of data, which oftentimes is contradictory.
+After all, alongside unacknowledged and suppressed factual data, there is a lot of information and misinformation –even hype– about supplements, nutrition, and health available.

-...this is my aim, my goal, my intent in my research on dietary supplements, and health.
+...this is my aim, my goal, my intent in my research about dietary supplements, health, and their related themes.